yyypasserby/RE2DFA-visualization/README.md

-Regular Expression to minimized Deterministic Finite Automaton Visualization
+A Visualization Tool for the transformation from Regular Expression to minimized Deterministic Finite Automaton
 ==============================

 A visualization tools for process from re to nfa, dfa, min-dfa